Banks vie for fees as Nordic deal scene ignites

 Von Koskull said it was not a single moment but rather key deals with blue-chip firms when he realised Nordea had truly arrived on the regional M&A scene.

-He rattles off highlights: a $3.1 billion transaction in Sweden for Nordic grocer ICA (ICAA.ST), a 2.7 billion euro deal by Finland's Outokumpu (OUT1V.HE) to buy ThyssenKrupp's (TKAG.DE) stainless steel business and the listing of Danish services firm ISS (ISS.CO).
+He rattles off highlights: a $3.1 billion transaction in Sweden for Nordic grocer ICA, a 2.7 billion euro deal by Finland's Outokumpu to buy ThyssenKrupp's stainless steel business and the listing of Danish services firm ISS.

 Nordea is expected to report a near 20 percent increase in profits this year, gaining strongly on a two percent rise in 2013, according to Starmine SmartEstimates, due to healthy economic growth, a recovery in the shipping sector, cost-cutting and active capital markets.